 Warranty Considerations

-New appliances typically come with a 1-year manufacturer's warranty and optional extended service plans.
+Factor the post-repair warranty period into the math: PRO MAX backs every repair with a 180-day parts-and-labor warranty, which is materially longer than most competitors and changes the risk profile of a repair decision.
 Professional repairs come with a warranty tied to the parts and labor — at PRO MAX, we provide a 180-day parts and labor warranty on every repair, which is notably longer than many competitors.

 If you're weighing a repair cost against the cost of a new appliance, factor in that the repair comes with a warranty period during which you're protected if that specific repair fails.
 A $500 repair with a 180-day warranty on the repaired components is a more reliable outcome than it might appear at first.